nureon22/flexy-components/docs/content/components/button.md

 title = 'Button'
 +++

 Buttons are one of the most common and basic user interface elements.
+Buttons supports four appearances: text, outlined, tonal, and filled; and three colors: primary, error, and neutral.
+Combining appearances and colors gives you 12 different variants.
+By default, a button has no color.
+To add colors, you can use CSS classes like `flexy-button--primary` or `flexy-button--tonal-primary`.

 <!--more-->